TheOnlyRou/PersonalExpensesFlutterApp/README.md

 # PersonalExpensesFlutterApp

- An example Flutter application to showcase several styling concepts in Flutter
+ An example mobile application to showcase several styling, adaptive and responsive concepts in Flutter

-**DISCLAMER** I claim none of these works as mine.
-This project was made following the Udemy course presented by Mr [Maximilian Schwarzmüller](https://www.udemy.com/user/academind/) , albeit with a few updates to better suit the current version of Flutter.
-The sole intent of releasing this repository is for future Flutter learners to have a documented reference that explains some concepts practically.

 ## How to run?